When Did I Learn to Stop Telling the Truth?

 People-pleasing

-This newsletter is called Polite Robot because of a mode I discovered after I got sober.
-I called it Polite Robot, and it was an intense people-pleasing personality that I rolled out when I was uncomfortable.
-I remembered it from my teens.
-Taking my cues from others and adapting myself to their preferences because I couldn't access my own.
+There’s a section of this newsletter called Polite Robot because of a mode I discovered after I got sober.
+Polite Robot was an intense people-pleasing personality that I rolled out when I was uncomfortable or uncertain.
+I created it in my teens.
+Taking cues from others and adapting myself to their preferences because I couldn't access my own in the time available.

-I remember the mode from my teens, and even earlier.
-A frozen, quiet, polite version of myself terrified to speak in case they made a mistake.
+I remember the mode so well: frozen, quiet, polite, terrified to speak in case I made a mistake.
 It felt like being locked in.
 Like being a ghost.
 Like not counting.

-I would stand in a group of people and pray that no one spoke to me, because I couldn’t respond adequately.
+I would pray that no one spoke to me, because I couldn’t respond adequately.
 At the same time, I longed to connect.
 To be seen and heard and valued for who I really was.
-The vibrant, silly, daft person you would know if you made space for me.
+The vibrant, silly, daft person you would know if only I could emerge.
 I played out scripts in my head, trying to guess the questions that might come so I could prepare an answer.
+Avoiding eye contact with the people I wanted to talk to the most.

 Drinking offered an escape, temporarily.
 I felt free when I drank, though I got myself into trouble.
-But it didn't bring me any closer to learning how to express myself in groups or make things happen.
+But it didn't bring me any closer to learning how to express myself in groups or admit my preferences or make things happen.

 Inner child